 I am an introvert.
 Some people can question whether they are or not.
 I don’t.
 I’m certified in Myers Briggs, so I know the language well.
-I’ve studied the concept.
-It didn’t require much study though for me.
-I’m in the camp.
+I’ve studied the concept, but it didn’t require much study or an assessment for me.
+I know I’m in the club.

-It means Sundays I’m more tired when I go home.
+As a pastor, it meant I was more tired when I went home on Sunday.
 It means I avoid certain crowds unless I have a clear purpose for being there.
-It means I run alone…and I’m okay with that.
-It means I’m probably harder to get to know that some people.
+It means I usually run amd exercise alone and I’m okay with that.
+It means I’m probably harder to get to know than some people.
 I get all that.
 I own it.
 It’s me.

-I’ve written before about the struggles of introversion in ministry (read that HERE) and ways I work to overcome those limitations (read that HERE).
-What surprises me is how misunderstood introverts are sometimes.
+I’ve written before about the struggles of introversion in ministry before and how I adapted with it as a pastor.
+What surprises me, however, is how misunderstood introverts are sometimes.
 There are a lot of false assumptions made when someone is introverted; maybe especially an introverted leader.
 (And, I know lots of pastors – even of very large churches – who are introverted.)

-Here are 7 false assumptions made of me as an introvert:
+Here are 7 false assumptions, which have been made of me as an introvert:

-I’m shy – That may be your word, but it’s not mine.
+That may be your word, but it’s not mine.
 I prefer purposeful for me.
 Others may call it something else.
-I talk when there’s a purpose.
-I’m not even afraid to do so.
+I talk when there’s a purpose and I’m not afraid to do so.
 Three year olds are shy when they hide behind their daddy.
 That’s not me.

-I’ve got nothing to say – Actually I have lots to say.
-Did you notice I blog almost every day?
-Do you see how often I update Twitter and Facebook?
+Actually I have lots to say.
+Have you noticed I blog frequently?
+I wrote a book even.
+Have you noticed how often I update Twitter and Facebook?
 I have bunches to say.
 Sometimes I do and sometimes I don’t express it, but many times how I choose to communicate will be different than how others choose to communicate.

-I’m ignorant – Yea, in a lot of ways; depending on the subject.
+And, that’s probably true in a lot of ways; depending on the subject.
 I try to surround myself with people smarter than me.
 And, I listen well.
 Actually, I have a few degrees hanging on my wall.
-But, in some ways I’m smarter than the guy who never quits talking.
+But, in some ways I think I may be smarter than the one who never quits talking.
 You know the one.
 I am less likely to say the thing I wish I hadn’t said, because I didn’t think before I talked.
 It happens, but not as often as it might for some.

 Those are some of the false assumptions that have been made of this introvert.